 The bond must be lodged with the Residential Tenancies Bond Authority (RTBA).
 The RTBA will hold the bond in trust until the end of the lease.
 Then, the bond is:

-The bond is equivalent to one months rent.
+The bond is equivalent to 4 weeks rent.

-You are required to pay the bond into the bank account we supply.
+You are required to pay the bond via the CohortGo link we supply or via bank transfer.
 We will then lodge a bond application with the RTBA.
 You will then receive an email from the RTBA to complete the bond submission.